noaa-oar-arl/monet/docs/monet-accessor.rst

 *********************
-MONET XArray Accessor
+MONET xarray accessor
 *********************

+.. role:: python(code)
+   :language: python

-MONET can add georeferecing tools to xarray‘s data structures.
-These tools can be accessed via a special .monet attribute, available for both xarray.DataArray and xarray.Dataset objects after a simple import monet in your code.
+MONET can add georeferencing tools to xarray's data structures through `their accessor mechanism <https://docs.xarray.dev/en/stable/internals/extending-xarray.html>`__.
+These tools can be
+accessed via a special ``.monet`` attribute, :ref:`available <xarray-accessors>` for both `xarray.DataArray` and `xarray.Dataset` objects after a simple :python:`import monet` in your code.

 Initializing the Accessor
 --------------------------

-All you have to do is import monet after you import xarray.
+All you have to do is import monet and xarray.

 .. code-block:: python

+    import monet
     import xarray as xr
-    import monet as m

     cmaqfile = monet.__path__ + '/../data/aqm.t12z.aconc.ncf'